How stomach cancer is diagnosed

-If your GP thinks that you may have stomach cancer, they will refer you to a specialist for tests.
+If your GP thinks you may have stomach cancer, they will refer you to a specialist for tests.

-Due to the potentially serious nature of stomach cancer you should be referred to the specialist within two weeks.
+Because of the potentially serious nature of stomach cancer you should be referred to the specialist within two weeks.
 Read more about waiting times.

-Endoscopy or endoscopic ultrasound
+Endoscopy and endoscopic ultrasound

 An endoscopy is a procedure where a healthcare professional examines the inside of your stomach using a device known as an endoscope, which is a long, thin flexible tube with a light and a video camera at the end.

-You will be awake for the endoscopy, but you may be given a sedative by injection to make you feel drowsy and relaxed.
-You may also have a local anaesthetic sprayed onto the back of your throat, so that the area is numbed.
+You will be awake for the endoscopy, but may be given a sedative by injection to make you feel drowsy and relaxed.
+You may also have a local anaesthetic sprayed onto the back of your throat, so the area is numbed.

-If your specialist thinks that you may have cancer in the top part of your stomach, you may have an ultrasound scan at the same time as an endoscopy, known as an endoscopic ultrasound.
-This uses high frequency sound waves to produce an image of your stomach (this method is used to view an unborn baby in the womb).
+If your specialist thinks you may have cancer in the top part of your stomach, you may have an ultrasound scan at the same time as an endoscopy, known as an endoscopic ultrasound.
+This uses high frequency sound waves to produce an image of your stomach (this method is commonly used to view an unborn baby in the womb).

 If you have an endoscopic ultrasound, an ultrasound probe will be attached to the end of the endoscope before it is passed down your throat.
 The scan will help to show the stage of any cancer in the top part of your stomach.

-After an endoscopy, or an endoscopic ultrasound, you will not be able to drive for several hours due to the sedative.
+After an endoscopy, or an endoscopic ultrasound, you will not be able to drive for several hours, due to the sedative.
 You may also have a sore throat, although this should pass within a few days.

 Barium meal X-ray

 Normally, organs such as your stomach do not show up on an X-ray because they are made of soft tissue that is not dense enough to stop the X-rays passing through.
 However, when these organs are filled with barium, it blocks the X-rays and shows up white on an X-ray screen.

 A barium swallow usually takes about 15 minutes to perform.
-Afterwards you will be able to eat and drink as normal, although you may need to drink more water to help flush the barium out of your system.
+Afterwards, you will be able to eat and drink as normal, although you may need to drink more water to help flush the barium out of your system.
 You may feel slightly sick after a barium meal X-ray, and the barium may cause constipation.
 Your stools may also be white for a few days afterwards as the barium passes through your system.

 Staging and grading

-- the cancer is contained within the inner lining of the stomach and no lymph nodes are affected
+- the cancer is contained within the inner lining of the stomach, and no lymph nodes are affected

-- the lymph nodes are unaffected but the cancer has now spread into the outer layer of the stomach
+- the lymph nodes are unaffected, but the cancer has now spread into the outer layer of the stomach

 - the cancer has spread to another part of the body such as the liver or lungs